 Size and Weight Comparison

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Tamron 18-200mm F3.5-6.3 Di II VC weighs 400g, which means it is 195g (32%) lighter than the Canon 18-200mm f3.5-5.6 IS which has a weight of 595g.

 Lens Mounts